LLNL/axom/src/examples/radiuss_tutorial/lesson_03/README.md

     break;
   }
 ```
-!!! note For simplicity, we moved our ``checkIntersection`` lambda inside the ``naiveFindIntersections()`` algorithm.
+> :memo:  For simplicity, we moved our ``checkIntersection`` lambda inside the ``naiveFindIntersections()`` algorithm.

-!!! tip This interplay between compile-time templated code used in our internal implementations and runtime-selected parameters that we expose to users is a common theme in Axom development and usage.
+> :bulb:  This interplay between compile-time templated code used in our internal implementations and runtime-selected parameters that we expose to users is a common theme in Axom development and usage.

 ## Algorithm setup: memory spaces

 Our algorithm requires memory to be allocated in the correct space for each kernel.
 As such, we distinguish between "host" memory allocators and "kernel" memory allocators.
 The latter might be a "host" memory allocator, e.g. for sequential and OpenMP execution spaces.
 It might also be "unified" or "device" memory if run on GPUs.

-!!! warning Axom's default memory allocator on devices is currently set to "unified" memory.
+> :warning:  Axom's default memory allocator on devices is currently set to "unified" memory.
 In this example, we will use "device" memory for GPU-based execution spaces.

 We get the integer ID for the ``host_allocator`` and ``kernel_allocator`` as follows:
 ```cpp